 The Thomas Jefferson Community Center is the most significant public site in our neighborhood.
-The president of the Arlington Heights Civic Association has written the County Board to request that the site be master planned, in coordination with the planning process for Thomas Jefferson Middle School.
 The potential for recreational uses at the center are a major benefit to the neighborhood.
 Yet, there are ongoing problems at TJ that limit its usefulness to the neighborhood.
 Athletic fields take up the vast majority of outdoor space.
-As discussed below in

-"Neighborhood Green Space," there are no green gardens, lighting is a problem, and the playground is inadequate.
+As discussed below in "Neighborhood Green Space," there are no green gardens, lighting is a problem, and the playground is inadequate.
 Arlington Heights residents believe there is an opportunity to make improvements to the Thomas Jefferson Community Center grounds that would greatly enhance its usefulness to the neighborhood.
 Areas shown as blue, pink, aqua, and green in the following birdseye view of the TJ grounds are areas of open space that could potentially be improved.